DharunrajJK/DharunrajJK/README.md

 - 👋 Hi, I’m @DharunrajJK
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning B.E Computer Science and Engineering
+- 🌱 I have completed my Bachelors Degree in Computer Science
 - 💞️ I’m looking to collaborate on The role that's suits for me
 - 📫 How to reach me dharunraj.jk@gmail.com